 • The Company's Corporate Governance Guidelines provide that the Company's non-management directors shall hold annually at least two formal meetings independent from management.
-The non-management directors will choose a non-management director, as appropriate, to preside at these executive sessions of the Board of Directors.
+Our lead independent director presides at these executive sessions of the Board of Directors.

 Audit Committee